vineetk1/conversational-transaction-bot/input_param_files/README.md

 * gpus (Union\[int, str, List\[int], None]) –- number of gpus to train on (int) or which GPUs to train on (list or str) applied per node
 * auto_lr_find (bool, optional) -- automatically find the initial learning-rate (Default: False)
 * auto_scale_batch_size (bool, optional) -- automatically find the batch-size (Default: False)
+* resume_from_checkpoint (str, optional) -- path to checkpoint file so training can be resumed
 ## Scenarios:
 ### &emsp; &emsp; Fine-tune a pre-trained model
 Note that model_type=distilgpt2-dstc2 means that the DistilGPT2 pretrained model will be loaded and it will be fine-tuned with the DSTC2 dataset